Video by Jeremiah P. Mensah

 Spiritual Gifts

-The Holy Spirit distributes spiritual gifts among believers for ministry and edifying of the church (1 Corinthians 12:7-11).
+The Holy Spirit gives spiritual gifts to believers.
+They are for ministry and to build up the church (1 Corinthians 12:7-11).
 But the devil wants to suppress these gifts since they destroy his works.

-One way he does this is through jealous leaders who resent when someone else in the church has gifts that attract others.
+He uses jealous leaders.
+They resent others’ gifts that attract followers.
 Instead of nurturing the gifts, they try to stifle and attack them.
+But Scripture exhorts us about spiritual gifts:

 7. Absence of Genuine Worship